 In general, teams will play other select teams in their division and we will aim to keep the driving distances as short as possible.
 But, if there aren’t enough teams in one division, teams will play games across division lines or play teams twice.
-The beginning years of the program will undoubtedly have some unknown variables until registration closes in April and we see how many teams are created and registered.
-Once the word is out about MBGLL Select, we are sure that the program will grow rapidly.

 Is MBGLL trying to compete with club teams in the area?

 No, MBGLL is not competing with club teams in the area.
 As stated, MBGLL Select League’s mission is to allow a town’s more advanced and skilled players the opportunity to compete with other town teams at a higher level of play without the pressures and costs frequently associated with club play.
 We support MBGLL players who participate on club teams and play in our recreational league.
 It is our belief that these different programs will help to enhance the overall lacrosse offerings in the eastern Mass area.